alberttangalbert/biotech-research/README.md

 2. Modality + Indication Momentum
     - Run all the code cells in this [notebook](notebooks/data_processing/mod_ind_momentum.ipynb)
     - It will output the file `data/processed/mod_ind_momentum.csv`
+3. Residualized Short-Interest
+    - Run all the code cells in this [notebook](notebooks/data_processing/short_interest_residualization.ipynb)
+    - It will output the file `data/processed/residualized_short_interest.csv`

 ## Run Regression
 Run the code cells in this [notebook](notebooks/data_analyses/regression.ipynb)